SSWConsulting/SSW.Rules.Content/rules/do-you-make-your-team-meetings-easy-to-find/rule.md

 ![Figure: Adding a tab to a Team is an indispensable skill](team meeting - add sharepoint tab.gif)

-9. All done, now all you need to do is setup some meetings for the channel (see rule: )! 😀
+9. All done, now all you need to do is setup some meetings for the channel (see rule: [Do you know how to create recurring teams meetings for a channel?](https://www.ssw.com.au/rules/create-recurring-teams-meetings-for-a-channel))! 😀

 **Suggestion to Microsoft:** [This is an unnecessary extra hoop to jump through.
 If you create an appointment from a Team then this tab should be automatically created.](https://microsoftteams.uservoice.com/forums/555103-public/suggestions/36007027-add-a-team-calendar-to-teams-or-allow-a-project-te)